William G. Morgan: Later life

 William Morgan left his job at the YMCA in 1897 to start a new career with General Electric and Westinghouse.
 He stayed in touch with Springfield College and stated that he was "content in the knowledge that the game brought a richer life to millions of people throughout the world."

-Morgan died on December 27, 1942.
+Morgan died on December 27, 1942, in Lockport, New York where he was born.

 Credits

 In 1995, The Morgan Trophy Award was created.
 The Award is presented annually to the most outstanding male and female collegiate volleyball player in the US.
 An elementary school in Holyoke, William Morgan School, bears his name.